GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 ❌ Violations committed by a **cross-origin iframe** on your page will **not** be reported to your endpoint(s), to ensure privacy.
-The iframe could set up its own reporting and even report to your site's (i.e. the first-party's) reporting service, but that's a decision that the framed site would have to make.
+The iframe could set up its own reporting and even report to your site's (that is, the first-party's) reporting service, but that's a decision that the framed site would have to make.

 {% Aside 'gotchas' %}

-In Chrome DevTools, you'll see a console error or warning pop up for violations that are committed by third-party script but also by third-party iframes.
+In Chrome DevTools, you'll see a console error or warning pop-up for violations that are committed by third-party script but also by third-party iframes.

 {% endAside %}